About

 Research

-Dr. Shariff’s research focuses on where morality intersects with religion, cultural attitudes and economics.
-Another rapidly expanding part of his research looks at human-technology interactions and the ethics of automation, including self-driving cars.
+Dr. Shariff’s research focuses on where morality intersects with religion, cultural and economic attitudes, and emerging technologies.

 Publications